wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 immediate neighbor, as well as all reachable end points from its immediate neighbor.
 The former is stored in data members `remotes`, while the latter in data member `endpoints`.
-Both members are of type `std::set<EndpointInfo>`, and can be updated by calling `addRemote()` and `addEndpoint()`, respectively.
+Both members are of type `std::set<EndpointInfo>`, and can be updated by calling `addRemote()` and `addEndpoint()`, respectively, which usually happens at initialization time.
 Note that for `class MemLink`, since it is a direct point-to-point link, there can be only a single remote end point, and hence the set `remotes` is always of size one.

-### Cache Object Initialization
+### Cache Object Construction

-#### High-Level Initialization Workflow
+#### High-Level Construction Workflow

 Contrary to most source files in SST, the cache, due to its code size and complexity, is divided into several source files